xlordnoro/xlordnoro.github.io/README.md

 October 12, 2022 - Added flip_flapper_keydown.js to show an easter egg in the flip flappers post.

 November 24, 2022 - Added senri_comment.css to fix the css issues with Senri's comment after altering the contents to show which dropped projects were taken by me and Playcool.

+March 9, 2023 - Added luminous_witches_yuki_keydown.js to show an easter egg in the luminous witches post.